By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 Q. How will the residency and award programming be carried out during the covid-19 pandemic?

-A. Arrangements on residency dates, travel and exhibition details will be coordinated together with the Grand Prize Winner following international and local safety guidelines.
+Once the results of this year's Award are announced, arrangements for the 2023 residency , travel and exhibition details will be coordinated together with the Grand Prize Winner following international and local safety guidelines.

-*Should you have any questions on how Covid-19 pandemic may impact your application contact us directly at email@example.com
+*Should you have any questions on how the Covid-19 pandemic may impact your application, contact us directly at email@example.com

 Q. Can I submit more than 12 photos by completing more than one entry form?